25. GUY FAWKES: Let’s Whet Your Appetite.

 1606

-It also becomes a custom for children to make Guy Fawkes effigies and charge people a penny to recompense them for their efforts.
+It also becomes a custom for children to make Guy Fawkes effigies and charge people a penny to view it.